andreasabel/inCode/entry/shifting-the-stars.md

 > appear?*

 This one is just ![t](https://latex.codecogs.com/png.latex?t "t"), which we solved for in the last part!
-Again, we need to remember to `round` it before we submit.
+This time, we do need to remember to `round` it before we submit.

 Message in the Stars
 --------------------